-For the fourth time in three days, a Michigan resident hit for a million bucks playing the lottery.
+For the fourth time in three days, a resident hit a million bucks playing the Michigan online lottery.
 The first three happened during Wednesday’s Powerball drawing, and the fourth occurred Friday night with the Mega Millions drawing.
 It is not known where the winning ticket was sold, or if it was purchased online.

 Furthermore, there was no grand prize winner in the lottery, which means Tuesday’s Mega Millions jackpot has now grown to an estimated $850 million, the second largest Mega Millions jackpot in history.